tadams95/ETH-Bootcamp/hardhat/README.md

 # NFT Project

-In this project we create and deploy an NFT the HardHat framework.
+In this project we create and deploy an NFT using the HardHat framework.

 In this case, we write unit tests and deploy the contracts using the Framework's scripting functionality.